YMCA Camp Abnaki

 Check in / check out

 What is the check-in procedure?
 Check-in begins at the front gate, where the Assistant Camp Director will give you the village your son(s) have been assigned to.
 After parking in the designated area, members of the Camp Abnaki staff and Counselor-in-Training program will help move your luggage to your son’s village.
-While that is occurring, campers and their families proceed to the Administration Building to meet the Camp Director, undergo a quick health screening.
+While that is occurring, campers and their families proceed to the Administration Building to meet the Camp Director, undergo a quick health screening (this includes a temperature check, lice check and general health questions).
 If needed, families then see the camp nurse to drop off medications or ask any questions they have.
 The camp store is also open to see or make a purchase.

 From the Administration Building, you proceed to your village.
 Upon entering the village, you will be greeted by the Village Leader, who will give you the specific cabin assignment and introduce you to the counselor in charge of the cabin.
 Once your son is settled in, you are free to depart camp.